-CHI4U Canada: History, Identity and Culture – Grade 12 (University)
+CHI4U Canada: History, Identity And Culture – Grade 12 (University)

 PREREQUISITE: Any university or university/college preparation course in Canadian and world studies, English, or social sciences and humanities